Jake-Japy/flight-scraper/readme.md

 sudo apt-get install redis-server redis-server

+On a Windows machine open the folder where redis is located in a powershell or cmd prompt and navigate to the folder for Windows PS ./redis-server.exe for Windows CMD cd\Redis\redis-server.exe for example where redis folder is in path c:\Redis\

 ######

 Run Celery WorkerIn a separate terminal, start the Celery worker or run in a detached mode: celery -A main.celery worker --loglevel=info

+If using Windows I encountered an error where I would need to set the additional permission to run concurrent celery workers Instead of doing this you can run it using celery -A main.celery worker --loglevel=debug --pool=solo this should circumvent the need to go and set additional thread permissions for celery.
+It seems to run fine on a Linux VM or Linux Virtualbox environment.

 ######